 If you're wondering if you can wash your dog too often, the answer is yes.
 In fact, too much washing can lead to dry and irritated skin, which can actually cause more shedding.
 So periodically, as in once every two weeks, should be enough.

 A healthy diet can also help reduce shedding.
-A diet rich in essential fatty acids helps to keep your dog's coat healthy and reduce shedding.
+A diet rich in essential fatty acids helps to keep your dog's coat healthy and reduces shedding.
 You can find these fatty acids in foods such as salmon, flaxseed, and eggs.

 When dieting your dog, it's important to make sure they are getting enough protein and other vital nutrients.
 If you're feeding a commercial dog food, look for one that is formulated for your dog's size and breed.